amirgabrieli/aqua-operator/docs/DeployOpenShiftOperator.md

         - use
 ```

-If you want to run the community operator in non-privilged mode then you will need to create a new custom SCC (called "aqua-scc") and modify Aqua's ClusterRole to use it.
+If you want to run the community operator in non-privilged mode then you need to create a new custom SCC (called "aqua-scc") and modify Aqua's ClusterRole to use it.
-Follow these steps to run Aqua in "non-privilged" 0
+Follow these steps to run the Aqua Operator in "non-privilged" mode -

 1. Download the [aqua-scc](../deploy/aqua-scc.yaml) SCC file and use 'oc apply' to create it.